 At this meeting, the chair, the assistant chair, and the candidate will review past annual review letters and the preparation of the contract review dossier to be considered at the departmental meeting in the following fall.
-Any concerns or problems on the horizon should be made clear at this meeting.

 Typically, the program director and DUGS for the faculty member's primary teaching responsibilities will take the lead in bringing the case forward to the department for fall review.
 They will consult with the chair and the AS Mentoring Committee in the process.
 In some years, a committee rather than an individual faculty member may be appointed to review and write a recommendation to the department regarding the case.
 In either situation, the entire voting faculty still reviews every case in full and independently, and will make their judgments independently as well.